Skip to main content

 • Native Google Home integration — every Nest Hub and Chromecast in the house gets live view and arming routines without extra setup

-• Mature ML — Familiar Faces has been shipping since 2019; reviewers at Tom's Guide measured enrollment-to-first-recognition in under 24 hours
+• Mature Familiar Faces ML — shipping since 2019; Tom's Guide measured enrollment-to-first-recognition under 24 hours

 What Could Be Better

-• Face recognition requires Google Home Premium Standard ($10/mo, $120/yr) — not available at any free tier
+• Face recognition requires Google Home Premium Standard at $10/mo — not included at any free tier, adding $360 over 3 years

-• Cloud-only face processing; biometric vectors live on Google servers (privacy score 2.0/10)
+• Cloud-only face processing; biometric vectors stored on Google servers — the factor that drops the privacy score to 2.0

-• No Alexa, no HomeKit — Google Home households only
+• No Alexa, no HomeKit — Google Home households only; the deep ecosystem integration is the value, not the versatility

 The Verdict

-For Google Home households, the Google Nest Cam Battery is the right default — the Nest Hub live-view integration alone justifies the $179 hardware cost if you already own the displays.
-The subscription is the price of admission; budget $120/year for Familiar Faces and the 3-year math lands at $539.
-Skip it for anything other than a Google-first household — Eufy and Aqara cover the same face-rec feature without the recurring bill.
+For Google Home households, the Google Nest Cam Battery is a sensible pick for that setup — Nest Hub live-view integration justifies the hardware cost if you already own the displays.
+Familiar Faces requires Google Home Premium at $10/mo; 3-year total $539.
+Outside Google-first households, Eufy and Aqara deliver the same feature without the bill.

 8.6/10Consensus